 Type the domain name of the email sender and press Generate Keys.
 The platform will generate three keys:

-- Public Key.
-DNS public key used by the recipient systems to verify the emails sent from your domain.
+- DNS public key used by the recipient systems to verify the emails sent from your domain.

-- Configuration Text.
-For those using a Bind DNS server, this text field shows the configuration in Bind 9 format.
+- For those using a Bind DNS server, this text field shows the configuration in Bind 9 format.

 Copy and paste these keys into the corresponding fields of your DNS.
 Once DKIM records have been generated, your domain will be listed on the DKIM Activation page, together with the corresponding Public Key and the Selector value.